digidotcom/python-devicecloud/docs/streams.rst

-The :class:`.DataPoint` class encapsulates all information required for both writing data points as well as retrieving information about data points stored on the device cloud.
+The :class:`.DataPoint` class encapsulates all information required for both writing data points as well as retrieving information about data points stored on Device Cloud.

 API Documentation
 -----------------